glentner/hypershell/docs/_include/cluster_help.rst

     Send environment variables.
 Only for ``--ssh`` mode, all ``HYPERSHELL_`` prefixed environment variables can be exported to the remote clients.

+``--remote-exe`` *PATH*
+    Path to remote executable on the client side.

+    By default the executable path used to launch clients is the same as that for the cluster.
+    This option is necessary for clients with a different install path on client hosts.

 ``-d``, ``--delay-start`` *SEC*
     Delay time in seconds for launching clients (default: 0).